-Thomas Sedlak, 53
+Thomas Sedlak, 54

-Effective with the Company's acquisition of Precision Industries, Inc. ("Precision") on July 14, 2020, Mr. Sedlak has served as its Chief Executive Officer.
-Prior to his appointment as Chief Executive Officer, he served as Senior Vice President, beginning in November 2017 and as Manager of Operations beginning in October 2008.
-Prior to joining Precision, he held financial management and controllership positions with PPG Industries and DQE Services.
-Mr. Sedlak holds a Bachelor of Science in Business Administration from Robert Morris University and a Master of Business Administration from the University of Pittsburgh - Joseph M. Katz Graduate School of Business.
+Mr. Sedlak was appointed the Chief Executive Officer of Precision Marshall on July 14, 2020 in connection with the Company's acquisition of Precision Marshall.
+Prior to his appointment as Chief Executive Officer, he served as Senior Vice President beginning in November 2017 and as Manager of Operations beginning in October 2008.
+Prior to his appointment to Manager of Operations he served as Controller.
+Prior to joining Precision Marshall, Mr. Sedlak held financial management and controllership positions with PPG Industries and DQE Energy Services.
+Mr. Sedlak holds a Bachelor's degree from Robert Morris University and a Master of Business Administration from the University of Pittsburgh - Joseph M. Katz Graduate School of Business.

-Rodney Spriggs, 57
+Rodney Spriggs, 58

-Mr. Spriggs is President and Chief Executive officer of Vintage Stock, Inc. ("Vintage Stock").
+Mr. Spriggs is President and Chief Executive Officer of Vintage Stock, a wholly owned subsidiary of the Company.
 Mr. Spriggs joined Vintage Stock as General Manager in January 1990 and has served as President since 2002 and Chief Executive Officer since 1991.
-In addition to corporate oversight, Mr. Spriggs is responsible for new market openings, the specialty retail site selection, lease negotiation and product acquisitions.
-He has also served as President of Moving Trading Company since 2006 and has also been a partner and advisor in a commercial led lighting and commercial and resident solar company.
-He received a Bachelor's degree in Business Administration and a minor in Marketing from Missouri Southern State University.
+In addition to corporate oversight, Mr. Spriggs is responsible for new market openings, specialty retail site selection, lease negotiation, and product acquisitions.
+He has also served as President of Moving Trading Company since 2006 and has been a partner and advisor in a commercial LED lighting and commercial and resident solar company.
+Mr. Spriggs received a Bachelor's degree in Business Administration and a minor in marketing from Missouri Southern State University.

-David Verret, 50
+David Verret, 51